Dunkin’ provides hunger relief grants for local organizations in western Massachusetts

-(WWLP) – Dunkin’ has announced $50K in grants to support western Massachusetts health and hunger relief, including Food Bank of Western Massachusetts and Neighbors Helping Neighbors.
+NORTHAMPTON, Mass.
+(WWLP) – Dunkin’ has announced $50,000 in grants to support western Massachusetts health and hunger relief, including Food Bank of Western Massachusetts and Neighbors Helping Neighbors.

 According to a news release sent to 22News, Dunkin’, Dunkin’s Foundation and Dunkin’ franchisees granted and delivered $30,000 to two non-profit organizations to fund emergency food boxes and meal kits to families in western Massachusetts.